 Students need to apply for their own certificates due to legislation under the Data Protection Act.
 Students can apply online for a Council Tax Exemption certificate or Registration Confirmation Certificate, or in person at the Student Services Centre counter.

-I am currently facing financial difficulties due to COVID-19/my income has changed.
+My income has changed.
 What do I do?

 For more information about this process, have a look at their Current Year Income Assessment page and download an income assessment form if required.